 The compensation of our non-employee directors is established by the Compensation Committee and the Board.
-This compensation is periodically reviewed by the Compensation Committee based on market practice information provided by our outside compensation consultant, F. Daniel Siciliano, to ensure continued alignment with company goals and shareholder interest.
-Under our current policy, adopted in December 2017, our non-employee directors receive the compensation set forth in the table below.
+This compensation is periodically reviewed by the Compensation Committee based on market practice information provided by our outside compensation consultant, to ensure continued alignment with company goals and shareholder interest.
+Under our non-employee director compensation policy adopted in December 2017, our non-employee directors received in 2021 the compensation set forth in the table below.
 We also reimburse our non-employee directors for reasonable out-of-pocket expenses incurred in connection with attending Board and committee meetings.

-Element of Compensation Compensation Amount Annual Retainer (1) \$50,000 Committee Chair Additional Retainer (1) \$12,500 Committee Member Additional Retainer (1) \$6,500 Annual Equity Awards Options with a value of \$125,000 (2) RSUs with a value of \$125,000 (3) Initial Appointment Equity Awards Options with a value of \$180,000 (4) RSUs with a value of \$180,000 (5)
+Element of Compensation Compensation Amount Annual Retainer for Board Chair (1) \$100,000 Annual Retainer for Other Board Members (1) \$50,000 Committee Chair Additional Retainer (1) \$12,500 Committee Member Additional Retainer (1) \$6,500 Annual Equity Awards Options with a value of \$125,000 (2) RSUs with a value of \$125,000 (3) Initial Appointment Equity Awards Options with a value of \$180,000 (4) RSUs with a value of \$180,000 (5)